Just Berry Plants

 Bonnigold peaches thrive in areas with warm summers and cold winters.
 They require a chilling period in winter (around 600-900 hours below 7°C) to break dormancy and set fruit properly.

 These peaches are sweet and juicy.
-They have a good balance of sugars and acidity, making it enjoyable for them to eat fresh.
+They have a good balance of sugars and acidity, making them enjoyable to eat fresh.

 The flesh of Bonnigold peaches is firm yet juicy, with a smooth texture that melts in your mouth.
 They can be eaten fresh as a snack, used in salads and desserts, or even grilled for added flavor.